zyr17/ServerManagerInLark/README.md

 Use Docker to deploy, Redis to store data.

+WARNING: After start, robot will lock all account password peridically at 4A.M.
+Check `codes/server.py:lock_all_password_scheduler` for detail.

 ## Prepare

 Deploy on root of master server, and master server can ssh to root of slave